VanOvermeire/dynamodb-helper/dynamodb-helper/README.md

 ### Errors

 Most methods return a result, with the error being the appropriate AWS error.
-For example, create_table returns `Result<aws_sdk_dynamodb::output::CreateTableOutput, aws_sdk_dynamodb::types::SdkError<aws_sdk_dynamodb::error::CreateTableError>>`.
+For example, create_table returns `Result<CreateTableOutput, SdkError<CreateTableError>>`.

 Retrieval methods (gets, batch gets and scans) return a *custom error* because parsing the return value might fail.
 The returned error is an enum of the parse error and the aws error.
 The name of the error is based on the name of the struct.